 By now you’ve probably heard the story and seen the videos.
-In a game played Wednesday night between the Chicago Cubs and the Houston Astros, a hard line drive foul ball hit by Cubs outfielder Albert Almora Jr. struck a little girl.
+In a game played May 29, 2019 between the Chicago Cubs and the Houston Astros, a hard line drive foul ball hit by Cubs outfielder Albert Almora Jr. struck a little girl.
 She was immediately rushed from the seats.
 Early reports say she was taken to the hospital as a precautionary measure and that she is going to be okay.
+(Update: the girl reportedly suffered a skull fracture from the incident and is recovering.)

 Almora was visibly shaken immediately after it happened, as anyone would be, but what happened in the next half inning or so is what we should be talking about.
 And keep talking about.